You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Clif is the son of James "Buddy" Payne, reedsman with the Lionel Hampton, Lucky Millinder and Fletcher Henderson bands of the Harlem Renaissance, 1920s - 1950s.
 Clif's mother, Aline, educated by Tuskegee legendries James Weldon Johnson and William Dawson, was an ensemble vocalist who once backed Nat “King” Cole.

 Clif's musical ascent began when Bobby McFerrin featured Clif as a special guest vocalist.
 Since then, Clif has performed at San Francisco's Great American Music Hall, Yoshi's, West Hollywood's Troubadour and LA's Jazz Bakery.
 He's opened for Johnny Mathis, Tony Bennett and has performed with Tower of Power and Clairdee.
 His recordings include commercials & cds by Dave Koz and jazz fushionists Hiroshima.
 As a guitarist, Clif has backed Rich Little, Wolfman Jack, Danny Gans and former Platters lead vocalist Sonny Turner.

 First and foremost, Clif Payne is a vocalist.
 And, as a vocalist, Clif effortlessly paints a colorful soundscape where the hues of jazz, gospel and R&B converge.
 His mastery of lyrics, interpretation, improvisation, phrasing and tone highlight the technical aspects of his voice without sacrificing its emotional depth--all while taking us on melodic excursions of artistic expression.

 . . . is what folks shouted out back-in-the-day when the teenaged Clif was the featured vocalist in his church choir.

 . . . is how he's introduced these days.

-Clif's highly anticipated debut CD entitled ANecessary Payne is currently in pre-production for release in 2013.
+Clif's highly anticipated debut CD entitled ANecessary Payne is currently in pre-production.